Krzmbrzl/spreadconv/README.md

-# spreadsheet-converter
+# spreadconv

-A Python utility used to automatically convert data contained in spreadsheets into other formats.
+A LaTeX package to automatically interface with spreadsheets with the help of a Python utility.